 - Cardioverter-Defibrillator: A Treatment for Arrhythmia (American Academy of Family Physicians) Also in Spanish

-- Implantable Cardioverter Defibrillator (National Heart, Lung, and Blood Institute)
+- What Are Defibrillators?
+(National Heart, Lung, and Blood Institute) Also in Spanish

-- Pacemaker (National Heart, Lung, and Blood Institute)
+- What Are Pacemakers?
+(National Heart, Lung, and Blood Institute) Also in Spanish

 - What Is a Pacemaker?
 (American Heart Association) - PDF